 SFPE has developed the “Recommended Minimum Technical Core Competencies for the Practice of Fire Protection Engineering,” documenting the minimum knowledge, skills, and experience an engineer needs to qualify as a Fire Protection Engineer.

-We recognize that there are other terms used for fire protection engineering such as fire safety engineering or fire engineering.
-The focus of this document is to create a basis where engineers working with fire safety and fire protection can show they are competent in the field of practice.
+We recognize that there are other terms used for fire protection engineering, such as fire safety engineering or fire engineering.
+The intent of this document is to create a basis where engineers working with fire safety and fire protection can show they are competent in the field of practice.
 This is especially true when a jurisdiction does not have a formalized process to govern someone using the term engineer or specifically fire protection engineer.

 In addition, it is recognized that university study in fire protection is the most direct path to achieving competency, but not every subject in the document may be covered at the level necessary for competency by a single university course/program.
 The CPQ Subcommittee on Higher Education has published recommended model curricula for a bachelor’s degree in fire protection engineering, a bachelor’s degree in fire protection engineering technology, and a master’s degree in fire protection engineering.
-However, additional study and practice may be needed for certain subjects in order to reach a competent level.
+However, additional study and practice may be needed for certain subjects to reach a competent level.